agross/immich-duplicates/README.md

    ![Sample screenshot](img/sample.png)

-1. All data (API key, endpoint URL, duplicate groups) is stored locally in your browser.
+1. All data (API key, endpoint URL, base URL, duplicate groups) is stored locally in your browser.

    * If you follow the instructions above, duplicates will be determined by